 The thematic areas of the Active citizens fund programme in Greece are the following:

-• increased citizen participation in civic activities,
+- increased citizen participation in civil society activities,

-• increased civil society watchdog and advocacy role
+- increased civil society watchdog and advocacy role

-• increased support for human rights,
+- increased support for human rights,

-• empowerment of vulnerable groups;
+- empowerment of vulnerable groups;

 - strengthening the capacity and sustainability of civil society.

-Thematic programmes with companies, institutions and individuals
+Thematic programmes with corporations, institutions and individuals

-• A programme of agri-food education in the areas of Northern Greece which TAP crosses, with a budget of about 1m. euro, under the name “Thriving Land”.
-In its first year of implementation, the programme surpassed the initial target of 300 beneficiaries, reaching out to more than 550 beneficiaries.
+- An agri-food educational programme in the regions of Northern Greece crossed by the TAP pipeline, with a budget of about €1 million, named “Thriving Land”.
+In its first year of implementation, the programme exceeded its initial target of 300 beneficiaries, reaching out to more than 550 beneficiaries.

-• Two postgraduate scholarship programmes (90 in total) in gas technology & management of energy resources, in collaboration with the University and TEI Forum.
-Macedonia, with a total budget of 1m. euro.
+- Two postgraduate scholarship programmes (accounting for a total of 90 scholarships) in gas technology & management of energy resources, in collaboration with the University and the Technological Educational Institute (TEI) of Western Macedonia, with a total budget of €1 million.